wez/evremap/README.md

 ## How do I make this execute a command when a key is pressed?

-Since the remapper runs as root, it seems like a dangerous idea to have it directly trigger commands, so that feature is not implemented.
+That feature is not implemented.